This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 kubectl logs -n kube-system k8s-neuron-scheduler-5d9d9d7988-xcpqm

-Enable the kube-scheduler with option to use configMap for scheduler policy.
-In your cluster.yml Please update the spec section with the following
+Enable the kube-scheduler to use a ConfigMap for scheduler policy.
+In your cluster.yml, update the spec section with the following: